festech/dogex/README.md

   - and make them twist!

-**This is just an example project preapared for the CaseWeek workshop purpose**
+**This is just an example project preapared for the CaseWeek workshop purpose (FULL of CCode and performance issues!!!)**

 After the CaseWeek event, we will put the notes regarding our workshop right in here :)